pbl64k/coursera-progfun-faqs/week7-a6-streams-faq.md

 **Which one is `x`, and which one is `y` as far as `Pos` is concerned?**

-If you're accessing a vector of vectors representing the terrain, you should index by `x` first, and by `y` second.
+When you're accessing a vector of vectors representing the terrain you should index by `x` first, and by `y` second.

 **What do the two positions supplied to `Block` constructor represent?**